l33t-systems/ng-express-heroku/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## API server

+Run `ng build --prod` and then `npm start` for an api and front-end server.
+Navigate to `http://localhost:8080/`.
+The app will not automatically reload if you change any of the source files, you need to restart the server.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive/pipe/service/class/module`.